Site icon Our Breathing Planet

 McMurdo Dry Valleys Geology

 Yet the wonders continue.
 The unparalled region also cuts through sections of even older rock formations, largely consisting of various types of granite.
-Relatively large quantities of unsorted glacial sediment, known as tills, also cover the exposed areas of bedrock.
+Relatively large quantities of unsorted glacial sediment, commonly known as tills, also cover the exposed areas of bedrock.

-These deposits, in themselves fascinating, appear in widely scattered pockets.
+These deposits, in themselves scientifically fascinating, appear in widely scattered pockets.
 These largely differ in composition from tills found in other parts of the world.
 Most others remain rich in mud.
 This rather sharp contrast occurs as a result of the unique nature of their origin.

 Source: https://bit.ly/37yOBhE Photo: U.S. State Department Public Domain Image